agude/agude.github.io/_drafts/2021-02-08-custom_markdown_for_github_pages.md

 Which can be fully customized with CSS.

-There are two limitations to this method:
+This method has two limitations:

-- We have to pick characters that the Markdown parser won't interpreted, so `_` and `*` would not work.
+- We have to use characters that the Markdown parser won't interpreted, so `_` and `*` won't work.
-- We need define unique opening and closing syntax to match the opening and closing HTML elements.
+- We need to define unique opening and closing syntax to match the opening and closing HTML elements.

 We can avoid these constraints by overriding standard Markdown syntax.

 ### Overriding Markdown Syntax

-I never use `~~Strike~~`, which insert `<del>Strike</del>` to mark text that has been removed.
-Instead I can override it to be <u>Underline</u> as follows:
+I never use `~~Strike~~` in my writing, which inserts `<del>Strike</del>` to denote text that has been removed.
+We can override it to insert
+<u>Underline</u> instead as follows:

 {% raw %}
 ```liquid